A Biologically-Inspired Simultaneous Localization and Mapping System Based on LiDAR Sensor: Experiments

 To further evaluate the performance of the proposed SLAM system, experiments were conducted in a real indoor scenario, based on a ground robot platform.
 The ground robot is driven by four differential wheels which are controlled by an embedded \emph{Raspberry Pi 3} single-board computer.
 A 2D \emph{Hokuyo UTM-30LX-EW} \LiDAR sensor is installed on the robot to obtain \LiDAR point cloud for mapping experiments.

 To specifically evaluate the mapping accuracy in the experiments, as shown in \figurename~\ref{fig:maze-bird-view}, we built a maze experimental environment with an external localization and tracking system based on a bird view camera.
+Due to the limitations of the field of view and installation height for the camera, the size of the maze is relatively limited.
 In the indoor maze experiment, the robot was controlled to continuously navigate the maze for a specified period of time, while the bird view camera kept tracking the movements of the robot in real time to provide the ground truth for localization evaluation in parallel.